laroche/tastyworks-pnl/README.md

 - If a long option is assigned, the option buy price should be added to the stock price.
 This is currently not done, but we print a warning message for this case for manual adjustments in this rather rare case.
+- Currently all we only make one pass over the data.
+Better allow several data passes/computations.
 - Print header with explanation of transaction output.
 - Can Excel output also include yearly summary data computed from Excel?
   Can transactions also be grouped per year on different sheets?